European shares extend 2-week slide on Fed jitters

 A Reuters poll showed on Thursday that fund managers, traders and analysts see European stocks extending their strong rally into 2014, driven by optimism about a more durable economic recovery and the prospect of a long period of very accommodative monetary policy.

-Shares in struggling carmaker PSA Peugeot Citroen sank 8 percent on Thursday in massive volumes, after it announced a big writedown and confirmed that it was mulling a capital increase.
-The drop in the stock wiped 325 million euro ($447 million) off its market capitalisation.
+However, shares in struggling carmaker PSA Peugeot Citroen sank 7.6 percent on Thursday, after it announced a big writedown and confirmed that it was mulling a capital increase.